OliverCadman/cross_tracks_ci_ms3/README.md

 * [SendInBlue](https://www.sendinblue.com/) - The STMP service SendInBlue is in conjunction with Flask-Mail, to handle emails sent through the website's Contact form, and Reset Password modal.

+## Application Structure

+From the outset of the project, the application was developed following the Flask Factory pattern, in an effort to adhere to seperation of concerns, and to minimise bugs and circular import errors.
+The factory structure is as follows:

+* `config.py` - Contains a 'Config' class that sets the Flask configuration variables supplied from `env.py`
+* `__init__.py` - Creates instance of the Flask app, with configuration from config.py.
+Also handles instantiation/initialisition of PyMongo, Flask Mail, BluePrints and Error Page handlers.
+                  Also contains error handler views, serving 404 and 500 pages.
+* `run.py` - Runs the application instantiated in `__init__.py` file.

+The `application` folder contains all classes, views, static files and templates concerning the project, along with the `config.py` and `__init__.py` files.

+The structure of the `application` folder is such that it handles the three main objects which comprise of the website, which are grouped into three sub-folders:

+* `users`
+* `tracks`
+* `comments`

+Each of these sub-folders contain an `__init__.py` and `classes.py` file, as well as  a `views.py` file (except for the `comments` sub-folder).
+Each `classes.py` contains a Class representing a 'Track', 'User' and 'Comment' object, each containing instance and static methods concerned with creating, reading, updating and deleting documents to the relevant collections in the MongoDB database.

+The `User` class also handles form validation for registering, login, and file upload (for profile images).

+Each `views.py` file handles the templating of the data handled in the `classes.py` files, to be served to the browser through HTML and Jinja.

+There are three additional sub-folders:

+* `main` - contains an `__init.py__` and `views.py` folder.
+Serves the home and contact pages, as well as handling email dispatch from the contact page's contact form.
+* `admin` - also containing only an `__init__.py` and `views.py` folder.
+Handles the pages to Manage Genres and Manage Tracks.
+* `helpers` - contains an `__init__.py` and `users.py` folder.
+Handles only one function which calculates the user's age from their date-of-birth.

 ## Testing

 Testing information can be found in a seperate [TESTING.md](TESTING.md) file.